RShankar/Intro-to-Microprocessors/MPLab X IDE/readme.md

 Finally restart the IDE and you are good to go

 The IDE works almost identically to the MPLAB express web IDE.
 There are a few hiccups when moving a project from the Xpress IDE to the X IDE which will be covered in another document.

+One Last bit of helpful information when using the MPLAB X IDE for the evaluation boards.

+The Evaluation board is programed by moving a .HEX file to the "Mass storage device" representation of the board on your PC.
+To easily find the new .HEX files it is recommended you make a folder that is easily accessible the example is a folder on the desktop.
+This will allow you to easily move the files every time you sit down to work on a project.
+The use of this folder and creating a new project are outlined in New Project.md